 mix.addParticle(particle_2, 0.2)

-layout = ba.RadialParacrystal(mix, 18*nm, 1000*nm)
+structure = ba.RadialParacrystal(mix, 18*nm, 1000*nm)

 Applicable only to radial paracrystal.

-The SSCA approach introduces phase shift between different fractions
+The SSCA approach introduces phase shift between different fractions with the

 mix = ba.Mixture()